 |Merck & Co.
 Inc.||131,645||$196,677.97||4.30%|

-So now that you have a firm grasp of how this industry works and why you might consider adding some shares to your portfolio, we are now going to discuss some of the best pharmaceutical stocks to buy in 2021.
+We are now going to discuss some popular pharmaceutical.
 As always, just make sure you perform your own research prior to taking the plunge.

 1. GlaxoSmithKline – Strong and Stable With Healthy Dividends

-If you’re a risk-averse investor that seeks strong and stable stocks, look no further than healthcare giant GlaxoSmithKline.
-As noted earlier, this particular pharmaceutical stock is a major player in the industry, with a huge market capitalization of over £80 billion.
-Listed on the London Stock Exchange, the stock can be purchased with ease.
+As noted earlier, this particular pharmaceutical stock is a major player in the industry, with a market capitalization of over £80 billion.
+It’s also listed on the London Stock Exchange.

 2. AstraZeneca – Stocks up 30% Year-on-Year in Q2 2020

-While there is no denying that GlaxoSmithKline is a super-giant in the pharmaceutical arena, AstraZeneca is even bigger and is one of the very best pharmaceutical stocks to buy.
+While there is no denying that GlaxoSmithKline is a giant in the pharmaceutical arena, AstraZeneca is even bigger and is a popular pharmaceutical stock.
 In fact – and as noted above, of all the FTSE 100 companies the firm is situated in number one for the largest market capitalization – which at the time of writing stands at £111 billion.

 GW Pharmaceuticals is a UK-based pharmaceutical company that was founded in 1998.
-The company is involved specifically in cannabinoid-based medicines – and has huge success in developing treatments for multiple sclerosis treatment.
+The company is involved specifically in cannabinoid-based medicines – and develops treatments for multiple sclerosis.
 It also focused on developing treatments for childhood-onset epilepsy.

 This is because its stocks were priced at just $10 back in 2012.
-And today?
-Well, the same shares are now priced at $128 as of July 2020.
-As the firm is yet to distribute any dividends, your earning potential will be based purely on capital gains.
-If you are interested in GW Pharmaceuticals stocks, the firm is listed on the US-based NASDAQ exchange.
+The same shares are now priced at $128 as of July 2020.
+The firm is listed on the US-based NASDAQ exchange.

-In the grand scheme of things, this actually makes Amphastar Pharmaceuticals ‘small fry’ in comparison to the other picks we have discussed thus far.
-On the flip side, this does mean that the upside potential of the firm is potentially huge.
+In the grand scheme of things, this actually makes Amphastar Pharmaceuticals ‘small fry’ in comparison to the other stocks.
 In terms of its performance, Amphastar Pharmaceuticals was valued at just over $10 per share in 2014.

-In fact, with the shares moving from $7.76 to $14.90 in just 12 months, this represents a 1-year increase of 92%, which is why it’s one of the best pharmaceutical stocks to buy.
+In fact, with the shares moving from $7.76 to $14.90 in just 12 months, this represents a 1-year increase of 92%.
 We should also note that the firm is currently trading at a P/E ratio of just 1.56 times.
 This potentially indicates that the stocks can be purchased at a major discount.
-However, the risk vs reward ratio is much higher here with XBiotech, so it’s important that you understand the risk.

-So now that we have discussed five of the best pharmaceutical stocks of 2021, we now need to explain some of the things that you need to consider when selecting your own picks.
-After all, there are hundreds of pharmaceutical stocks active in the space, which is significantly more than the five we have selected.
+So now that we have discussed five pharmaceutical stocks we now need to explain some of the things that you need to research when selecting your own picks.
+After all, there are hundreds of pharmaceutical stocks active in the space.

 Look at the Financials